dermatologist/nlp-qrmine/README.md

 * Download/clone this repository
 * pip install -r requirements.txt
 * python qrmine.py ( --help to display all command line options)
+* input files are transcripts as txt files and a single csv file with numeric data.
+The output txt file can be specified.

+* The coding dictionary, topics and topic assignments can be created from the  entire corpus (all documents) using the respective command line options.

+* Categories (concepts), summary and sentiment can be viewed for entire corpus or specific titles (documents) specified using the --titles switch.
+Sentence level sentiment output is possible with the --sentence flag.

+* You can filter documents based on sentiment, titles or categories and do further analysis, using --filters or -f

+* Many of the ML functions like neural network takes a second argument (-n) .
+In nnet -n signifies the number of epochs, number of clusters in kmeans, number of factors in pca, and number of neighbours in KNN.
+KNN also takes the --rec or -r argument to specify the record.

 ### Command-line options